huntdatacenter/docs/docs/coordination/agreements/overview.md

 ### Agreements within NTNU

 Data processor agreements are agreed between enterprises.
 This means that we cannot sign data processor agreements between NTNU departments.

-To allow for documented security measures, we have therefore developed a Memorandum of understanding (MoU) for such bindings.
-We call these "enighetsavtale".
+To allow for documented security measures, we have therefore developed a Memorandum of understanding (MoU) for internal data processing that we call "enighetsavtale".
+We sign these at the Department level.

 The document clarifies the same rights and protections as our regular processor agreement with one exception: Disputes will be resolved with binding effect by NTNU's management with our Rector as the last instance.

 ### Data subprocessor agreement